-A criminal background check will be required prior to students entering into EDU 184 and EDU 285.
-A negative report may prevent students from participating in these required courses which means that the student cannot complete the program requirements.
-Students must have at least a 2.5 GPA in order to register for EDU 184 and EDU 285.
+An application process will be required prior to students entering into EDU 214 and EDU 285.
+Students must have at least a 2.5 GPA, C or higher in Early Childhood courses and be in their last two semesters in order to register for EDU 214 and EDU 285.
 Please contact the program chair of School-Age Education if you have any questions.

-Associate in Applied Science Degree - Pfieffer University Elementary Education and Special Education Transfer Program (A55440TR)
+Associate in Applied Science Degree Pfeiffer University Elementary Education and Special Education Transfer Program (A55440TR)